• Skip to main content

 Making this crawfish pasta recipe at home is simple.
 Here's how:

-1. Melt the butter and sauté the onions (and celery if using).
+1. Melt the butter and sauté the onions.

-8. Add in lemon juice, parsley, and green onions to brighten the flavor.
+7. Add lemon juice, parsley, and green onions.

 Crawfish Pasta Recipe Tips